jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 1.10.10         If my email has not been finished yet, can I save it first and send it later?

-Yes, Click **Save Draft** button on the writing page, the email will be stored in the “Draft” folder.
-When you need to send it later, you can open the email in the “Draft” folder, and then send it after editing.
+Yes, Click **Save Draft** button on the writing page, the email will be stored in the "Draft" folder.
+When you need to send it later, you can open the email in the "Draft" folder, and then send it after editing.

 1.10.11         Can I send multiple attachments in one email?

 Yes, if you want to send multiple attachments, just click **Add Attachment** multiple times.
 Please note that the total capacity of the attached attachments must not exceed the total capacity of the sent attachments limited by the system.
 Otherwise, it will lead to unsuccessful sending.
-Please refer to the above question “Can I send an email of the same size as the attachment limit?".
+Please refer to the above question "Can I send an email of the same size as the attachment limit?".
 (For the actual size notification, different systems have different settings)

 1.10.12         How do I use the automatic signatures?